rawbytedev/Fractus/README.md

-# 🧬 Fractus
+# Fractus

 **Fractus** is a zero-allocation, introspectable encoding framework built for schema-evolving protocols and decentralized systems.
-Powered by its core engine `dbflat`, Fractus supports multiple encoding layouts, dynamic header logic, and streaming field inspection—all while keeping performance flat and GC-free.
+Fractus supports multiple encoding layouts, dynamic header logic, and streaming field inspection—all while keeping performance flat and GC-free.

 > Because protocol design deserves as much care as protocol logic.